-Generally in animals, sperm from male and ovum from female fuses to form a zygote, which grows into a new organism.
+Generally in animals, sperm from male and ovum from the female fuse to form a zygote, which grows into a new organism.

 - What is menstruation?

-Answer: The cycle of events taking place in the ovaries and uterus every 28 days or roughly 1 month and marked by the menstrual flow is called menstrual cycle in human female.
-Menstrual cycle is also known as sexual cycle.
+Answer: The cycle of events taking place in the ovaries and uterus every 28 days or roughly 1 month and marked by the menstrual flow is called the menstrual cycle in the human female.
+The menstrual cycle is also known as the sexual cycle.

 - What is sex determination?

 Answer: Human cells have 23 chromosomes in each cell.
-Out of these chromosomes, one pair is the sex chromosomes.
-In males the sex chromosomes are of two types known as X and Y. In female, both sex chromosomes are similar that is X and X.
+Out of these chromosomes, one pair is the sex chromosome.
+In males the sex chromosomes are of two types known as X and Y. In females, both sex chromosomes are similar is X and X.

 - What are oviparous and viviparous?

 Answer: Animals that have internal fertilization like birds but they reproduce by laying eggs are known as oviparous whereas animals that give birth to young ones are known as viviparous.

 - Definition of foetus.